fasrc/User_Codes/Languages/C/README.md

 time the job is submitted.
 If any changes are made to the source code, then compile the source code separately, and then submit the production run as a batch-job.

+In this example, we will use the GNU compiler with the same version used at the time of compilation to run the executable and execute the production run.

 ```bash